locize/locize-cli/README.md

 locize download --project-id my-project-id-93e1-442a-ab35-24331fa294ba --ver latest --language en --namespace namespace1 --path ./backup --format android
 ```

+### GitHub Action

+There's also a [GitHub Action](https://github.com/marketplace/actions/locize-download) that handles the download in your CI/CD workflow.

 ## Synchronize locize with your repository (or any other local directory)
 By using the sync command, you can keep your existing code setup and synchronize the translations with locize.